-- Recharges from the Council for the in-house administration costs borne by the scheme were transacted for £652k (included in Administration Expenses in Note 3).
-Some cash transactions relating to pension activities are currently effected through the Council's bank account and consequently pension fund cash balances are held by the Council from time to time and vice versa. - The salary of the Executive Director for Resources and Regeneration for 2018/19 was £192,490, which includes employer's pension contributions of £35,355.
-This total also includes an allowance for acting as Chief Executive following the departure of the previous post holder. - The salary of the Acting Chief Finance Officer, covering the period 14 November 2018 to 31 March 2019, was £53,465, which includes employer's pension contributions of £9,820.
+Recharges from the Council for the in-house administration costs borne by the scheme were transacted for £652k (included in Administration Expenses in Note 3).
+Some cash transactions relating to pension activities are currently effected through the Council's bank account and consequently pension fund cash balances are held by the Council from time to time and vice versa.

+• The salary of the Executive Director for Resources and Regeneration for 2018/19 was £192,492, which includes employer's pension contributions of £35,356.
+This total also includes an allowance for acting as Chief Executive following the departure of the previous post holders.